GalZisin/TodoList-React-Typescript/README.md

 6.using redux.

-7.using redux-localstorage-simple midlleware for temporary saving on browser.
+7.using redux-localstorage-simple midlleware for temporary saving data on browser.